L.J. Smith’s heritage of American craftsmanship reaches far back in time.

-We introduced a pre-assembled, adjustable railing system that has since been discontinued.
+RailPro preassembled, adjustable railing system was introduced.
 Also, our full line of stair parts were offered in cherry.

-L.J.
-Smith publishes a comprehensive and systematic step-by-step stair system installation guide designed to be specific to the user's stair design, unlike others that contain just general information.
+Published a comprehensive and systematic step-by-step stairway installation guide designed to be specific to the user’s stair design, unlike others that just contain general information.

-Introduction of a complete line of stairway installation tools and hardware designed specifically for stair system installers.
+Introduction of a complete line of stairway installation tools and hardware designed specifically for stair installers.

-AccuStair design and takeoff software was made available to provide efficient and accurate stairway installation.
+AccuStair design and takeoff software was made available to provide efficient and accurate stairway information.

 This was a big year for us.
-We introduced our Patented line of Conect-A-Kit Handrail Fittings and completely re-engineered our entire stair parts offering for improved stair system installations.
+We introduced our Patented line of Conect-A-Kit Handrail Fittings and completely reengineered our entire stair parts offering for improved stairway installations.

-Introduced Climbing Volutes to create a sweeping and elegant beginning to over-the-post stair systems.
+Introduced Climbing Volutes to create a sweeping and elegant beginning to over the post stairways.

-Added 32 styles of Ornamental Iron Balusters to our product offering.
+Added Ornamental Iron Balusters to our product offering.

 L.J.
-Smith furthers its leadership roles combining common sense with innovation.
+Smith furthers its leadership role combining common sense with innovation.